 - Aria has unit tests of most parts.

 - Supports both crash-safe (soon to be transactional) and not transactional tables.
 (Non-transactional tables are not logged and rows uses less space): CREATE TABLE foo (...)
 TRANSACTIONAL=0|1 ENGINE=Aria.

 - PAGE is the only crash-safe/transactional row format.

 - PAGE format should give a notable speed improvement on systems which have bad data caching.
 (For example Windows).

 - Aria uses BIG (1G by default) log files.

 - Aria has a log control file (aria_log_control) and log files ( aria_log.???????).
 The log files can be automatically purged when not needed or purged on demand (after backup).

 - Aria uses 8K pages by default (MyISAM uses 1K).
 This makes Aria a bit faster when using keys of fixed size, but slower when using variable-length packed keys (until we add a directory to index pages).

-Disadvantages of Aria (compared to MyISAM), that will be fixed soon
+Disadvantages of Aria compared to MyISAM that will be fixed in later releases

 - Aria doesn't support INSERT DELAYED.